Zymo-Research/docker-bcl2fastq/README.md

 ## Docker Options

-You can configure the execution of `bcl2fastq` with the following optional arguments.
+You can configure the execution of `bcl2fastq` with the following Docker options.

 * `-e "CPU_NUM=4"` - Specify the extent of parallelization, with the options depending on the setup of your computer or computing cluster.